 The study area lies in southeastern NWT near Fort Liard.
-In 2012 and 2013, five outcrops approximately km north of Fort Liard were studied.
-The outcrop locations are marked on the map to the left with colored ‘x’s (Red - 2012 and Blue - 2013).
-Five wells were sampled in 2014 and are marked on the map with green squares.
+In 2012 and 2013, five outcrops to the north and west of Fort Liard were studied.
+The outcrop locations are marked on the map to the left with coloured ‘x’s (Red - 2012 and Blue - 2013).
+Five exploration wells were also extensively sampled for geochemistry and studied in 2014.
+The wells are marked on the map with green squares.

-In recent years, industry has successfully drilled for hydrocarbons associated with Upper and Lower Besa River shales in the British Columbia portion of the Liard Basin.
-These same formations can be associated to the same formations north of the 60th parallel in the Northwest Territories and Yukon.
+In recent years, the petroleum industry has successfully drilled for hydrocarbons associated with Upper and Lower Besa River shales in the British Columbia portion of the Liard Basin.
+These formations will be correlated into surface outcrops and subsurface stratigraphy present in wells north of the 60th parallel in the Northwest Territories and Yukon and evaluated for their hydrocarbon potential.
 The presence of infrastructure in the Liard area of the Northwest Territories makes this region an area of geoscientific focus for our group.

-The field program will collect data to determine source rock characteristics of strata examined as well as to provide datasets to aid in regional correlation between other surface sections and subsurface wells.
-At each section detailed lithologic descriptions are completed.
+The field program will collect data to determine source rock characteristics of strata examined as well as to provide datasets to aid in the regional correlation between other surface sections and subsurface wells.
+At each outcrop section, detailed lithologic descriptions are completed.
 Spectral gamma-radiation counts are measured with a handheld spectrometer at one-metre intervals.
-Shale chip samples are collected at two-metre intervals for: rock-eval/total organic carbon (RE/TOC), vitrinite reflectance (VR), lithogeochemistry, x-ray diffraction mineralogy (XRD), and microfossil biostratigraphy.
+Shale chip samples are collected at one-metre intervals for rock-eval/total organic carbon (RE/TOC), vitrinite reflectance (VR), lithogeochemistry, x-ray diffraction mineralogy (XRD), and microfossil biostratigraphy.
 Similar studies will be conducted on samples collected from subsurface wells.

 2012 – Scoping fieldwork: three measured and sampled stratigraphic sections completed (NT/YT/BC).